 This espresso device doesn’t need a battery or electricity to function correctly, just manual action of pumping the plunger in and out.
 You will need to add hot water to the water chamber to start the brewing cycle.

 Nanopresso can use ground coffee and Nespresso pods.
 However, the pod portafilter needs to be bought separately, and it will add extra cost to the overall device.
 Nanopresso can create a bit of a learning curve to use, but it brews quality espresso.

 - It’s small size allows you to carry it anywhere without needing additional storage space.
-It looks like a bottle.

 - The pod brewing method produces rich, dense crema.
-The same cannot be said for ground coffee.

 - One of the best devices for an affordable espresso.